Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 Our identification strategy relies on within-firm variation in exposure to constraints to compare the responsiveness of firms for which the constraint tightens relative to similar firms without changes in the constraints.
 Specifically, we rely on two sources of variation occurring at time~$t^*$: a tightening in the wage floor affecting the constrained status of some firms and an orthogonal demand shock $Z_j$.
 Denote by $\W^{\pre}$ and $\W^{\post}$ the wage floors before and after $t^*$, where $\W^{\post}>\W^{\pre}$.
 Relying on pre-event firm wages $W_{j,t<t^*}$, we define for this exercise three groups of firms.
 We denote by ``CC'' firms that are constrained both at the old and new wage floors ($W_{j,t<t^*} < \W^{\pre} < \W^{\post}$).
 Similarly, ``UC'' firms are not constrained but would be under the new floor ($\W^{\pre} < W_{j,t<t^*} < \W^{\post}$) and ``UU'' are firms ``just'' unconstrained at both wage floor levels ($\W^{\pre} < \W^{\post} < W_{j,t<t^*} < (1+c)\W^{\post}$ for a small $c$).

-Before going further into the details of this new identification strategy, let us clarify the predictions of the model with variation in both wage floors and demand shocks in the case of homogeneous~$\eta$.
-Start with wages, we can illustrate the potential outcomes in Panel (a) of Figure \ref{fig:model_outcomes_mw_change}, which now depend on both firm productivity $\Phi$ and the wage floor $\W$. \footnote{For simplicity, we hold $\aggW$ constant.
+Before presenting this new identification strategy, let us clarify the predictions of the model with variation in both wage floors and demand shocks in the case of homogeneous~$\eta$.
+Start with wages.
+Panel (a) of Figure \ref{fig:model_outcomes_mw_change} illustrates the potential outcomes, which now depend on both firm productivity $\Phi$ and the wage floor $\W$. \footnote{For simplicity, we hold $\aggW$ constant.
 In practice, we would expect a wage floor hike to affect $\aggW$.
-However, as this effect is common to all firms it will be netted out when differencing $Z_j=1$ and $Z_j=0$ firms.} Firms that do not receive a shock ($Z_j=0$) will, on average, keep productivity $\Phi$ constant, and thus wages will change only because of the wage floor hike.
-Firms that receive a shock ($Z_j=1$) will experience an increase in $\Phi$, and thus observed wage changes will reflect both the wage floor hike and the demand shock.
-By comparing firms with $Z_j=0$ and $Z_j=1$ within each group (CC, UC, UU), we can evaluate the group-specific responses to the demand shock.
+However, as this effect is common to all firms it will be netted out when differencing $Z_j=1$ and $Z_j=0$ firms.} Productivity $\Phi$ will not change on average for firms that do not receive a shock ($Z_j=0$), and thus wages will change only for constrained firms due to the wage floor hike.
+Productivity $\Phi$ will increase for firms that receive a shock ($Z_j=1$), and thus observed wage changes will reflect the demand shock and, for constrained firms, the wage floor hike.
+By comparing firms with $Z_j=0$ and $Z_j=1$ within each group (CC, UC, UU), we can evaluate the group-specific responses to the demand shock controlling for the wage-floor hike.
 Appendix Figure \ref{fig:model_variation_constraints_design} illustrates this procedure in an event study design.
-The left column in Panels (a) and (b) shows the evolution of wages for firms with $Z_j=0$ and $Z_j=1$, respectively, whereas Panel (c) shows the differential path for firms with $Z_j=1$ relative to those with $Z_j=0$.
+The left column in Panels (a) and (b) shows the evolution of wages for firms with $Z_j=0$ and $Z_j=1$, respectively, whereas Panel (c) shows their difference.
 Similarly, we can construct an estimate of the employment response to the shock for each group.
 Panel (b) of Figure \ref{fig:model_outcomes_mw_change} shows the potential outcomes for employment and the right column in Appendix Figure \ref{fig:model_variation_constraints_design} illustrates these in an event study design.